June 19 to 23, various locations

 What to Buy and Eat

 Some festival T-shirts are destined to be worn only when you’re repainting your bedroom; not so of the Reggae Fest’s minimalist “I’m a Rastagarian” tees, which you can rock in a number of fetching colours for only $10.
-For food, the jerk, whether chicken, fish, pork or vegetable, is the quintessential go-to favourite.
+For food, the jerk is the quintessential go-to favourite.

 photograph by jason lawrence